cscaff/Decapodes-Syntax-Highlighter-Extension/README.md

 The VSCode Julia extension should be installed prior.

+You need to activate the language in your VSCode language Mode settings.

 ## Known Issues

 Unable to change general foreground color to differentiate Decapodes block from Julia code.